Dealer, Gallery owner

 Active in New York, N.Y.

 Format: Originally recorded as 1 sound tape reel.
-Duration is 33 min.
+Reformatted in 2010 as 1 digital wav file.
+Duration is 34 min.

 Collection Summary: An interview of Leo Castelli conducted 1969 July, by Barbara Rose, for the Archives of American Art.
 Castelli speaks of his first gallery with Rene Drouin, 1939; the Surrealists; the post-World War II art scene in New York City; the influence of Willem de Kooning, Arshile Gorky, Franz Kline, and Jackson Pollock; The Club; the Ninth Street Show, 1951; Clement Greenberg and French and Co.; and art movements.
 He recalls Peggy Guggenheim, Sidney Janis, and Julien Levy.